Contents

 What can organisations do to align their supply chains with CSRD?

-Establishing clear targets, especially for Scope 3 emissions, and formulating robust strategies to achieve them.
+- Build a credible Transition Plan: Establishing clear targets, especially for Scope 3 emissions, and formulating robust strategies to achieve them.

-Integrating a comprehensive Scope 3 emissions data model offers opportunities for informed decision-making and supplier engagement beyond compliance.
+- Leverage data: Integrating a comprehensive Scope 3 emissions data model offers opportunities for informed decision-making and supplier engagement beyond compliance.

-Aligning stakeholders around a common dataset ensures informed decision-making and grounded strategies.
+- Collaborate with stakeholders: Aligning stakeholders around a common dataset ensures informed decision-making and grounded strategies.

-Proactively addressing Scope 3 emissions positions companies as leaders in the transition to a net-zero future.
+- Develop Net Zero positioning: Proactively addressing Scope 3 emissions positions companies as leaders in the transition to a net-zero future.
 While regulatory compliance is immediate, the strategic implications of setting a Net Zero target are long-term.

-Despite the challenges, addressing Scope 3 emissions presents opportunities for valuable collaboration in supply chains, leading to improved products and services, and more credible green claims.
+- Embrace new possibilities: Despite the challenges, addressing Scope 3 emissions presents opportunities for valuable collaboration in supply chains, leading to improved products and services, and more credible green claims.

-Scope 3 regulatory reporting: FAQ
+Scope 3 CSRD FAQ

 Everyone who has to comply with CSRD.
 The CSRD requires Scope 3 reporting, which includes the collection of sustainability information across a company’s value chain or supply chain.